AA EDUCATES

 How much does the programme cost?

-Can we use Pupil Premium or other funding streams to cover the cost?
+Can schools use Pupil Premium or other funding streams to cover their cost?

 Yes, many schools use Pupil Premium, careers funding or enrichment budgets to support student participation.